Jaison Muvhevhi, Alleged Hwedza Murderer - Pindula

 |Murdering 3 people in early January

-Jaison Muvhevhi is a former CID officer and alleged murderer.
+Jaison Muvhevhi is a former CID officer and alleged murderer who is currently a fugitive from the Zimbabwe Republic Police in Zimbabwe.
 He is alleged to have murdered 3 people in one day in the Wedza area in the country in January 2023.
-The people he murdered were the ZRP Officer in Charge for Wedza, a local apostolic faith prophet, and a bar tender.
+The people he murdered were the ZRP Officer in Charge for Wedza, a local apostolic faith prophet, and another person.

-Muvhevhi was arrested on the morning of Monday, 16 January 2023 after being on the run for 3 days.

 Events